ThePandaOliver/Multiloader-Template/README.md

 This template helps you create Minecraft mods that work with Fabric, Forge, and NeoForge.
 It includes:

-- **[Fabric Loom](https://github.com/FabricMC/fabric-loom)** – Is used for compiling and providing the Minecraft codebase for the Fabric mod
-- **[NeoForge ModDev](https://github.com/neoforged/ModDevGradle)** – Is used for compiling and providing the Minecraft codebase for the NeoForge mod and common codebase via NeoForm
+- **[Architectury Loom](https://github.com/architectury/architectury-loom)** – Is used for compiling and providing the Minecraft codebase codebase via NeoForm
 - **[Manifold Pre-processing](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-preprocessor/)** – Adds pre-processing
   functionality to Java.
 Will be used for multi-version support without the need of separate branches or sub-packages.